 The latest entrant is Chris Bowen, the member for McMahon in Sydney, who tells us that Labor needs to win the trust of suburban voters.
 Taken literally, this claim has the merit of being trivially true.
 Labor never wins a majority of seats in country areas, and virtually everyone who doesn’t live in the country lives in a suburb.
 So, Labor can only win government if it wins most suburban seats.

 Bowen seems to think, however, that lots of voters (though not enough to give Labor a majority) live in a place he calls the “inner city,” and that Labor is paying them too much attention.
 Does this stand up to scrutiny?
 Let’s look at the electoral outcomes for the Sydney metropolitan area in 2019, when Labor’s performance was pretty disappointing.
 (Hat tip to Peter Brent, who posted this on Twitter just when I needed it.)

-If we define inner city in the way I would understand it, to mean an area close to the CBD where most people live in apartments or terrace houses, the only clear contenders are the electorates of Sydney and Grayndler, which Labor hold.
-Even on a slightly broader definition that would take in the eastern suburbs and the North Sydney area, there are a handful of seats, most safely conservative.
+If we define inner city in the way I would understand it — meaning an area close to the CBD where most people live in apartments or terrace houses — the only clear contenders are the electorates of Sydney and Grayndler, both of which Labor holds.
+Even on a slightly broader definition taking in the eastern suburbs and the North Sydney area, there are only a handful of seats, most safely conservative.

 So, let’s divide the Sydney suburbs into three roughly equal groups: